quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

 ##### imports

-1. Select the `quix_function.py` file
+1. Select the `quix_function.py` file.

-2. Add the following to the top of the file under the existing imports
+2. Add the following to the top of the file under the existing imports:

     ```python
     from transformers import Pipeline